 How to use this page

 To make it easier to find the best template, we divided all resumes in 8 categories, one page per category.
-If you feel a bit overwhelmed sifting through 277 different templates, just see this page.
-They are “Crème de la crème” of all the resume templates by hloom.com because they have been downloaded most often.
+If you feel a bit overwhelmed sifting through 279 different templates, just see this page.
+This is where you will find “Crème de la crème” of all the resume templates by hloom.com because they have been downloaded most often.

 Basic and Simple

 It is a reality that many companies now use an ATS.
 An ATS doesn’t allow for graphics, tables, or symbols, and many of them have trouble converting cluttered text or non-traditional fonts.
 The ATS Optimized category offers candidates clean and organized layouts with traditional fonts and prominent titles to ensure that no information is lost or repositioned in the resume when it is submitted through an ATS.
 This, in itself will allow you to stand out among other candidates whose applications are not customized for ATS.

 This category is very similar to the Basic but adds a little extra color and creativity and allows you to incorporate a little more personality.
 Resume samples in this category rely on typography, white space and color to create professional yet creative designs.